 2. Effect of document of rescission on third parties.
 Subsection (c) addresses the rights of a third party that acquires an interest in the real property following an erroneous satisfaction but before a document of rescission is recorded.
-The Act confirms that a document of rescission is ineffective against any person entitled to the protection of the state's recording act.
+The Act makes clear that the document of rescission is ineffective against any person entitled to the protection of the state's recording act.